-The university will work closely with MCCo to develop a detailed district energy plan, which will evaluate system options for each loop, weighing the associated costs and benefits for implementing new centralized systems.
-The plan will assess potential sources of excess heat that can be captured and transformed into useful energy, as well as the potential to integrate renewable energy to create community microgrids that can provide continuous power during outages and enhance resilience in the event of emergencies.
-Recognizing that there cannot be a "one size fits all" strategy, the district energy Campus Master Plan will also provide a framework for deciding which buildings (both existing and new) are better suited as standalone buildings that are not connected to centralized infrastructure.
+The university will work closely with MCCo to develop a detailed INFORMATION TECHNOLOGY AS AN ASSET district energy plan, which will evaluate system options for each CWRU is nationally recognized among information technology loop, weighing the associated costs and benefits for implementing engineers as one of the most progressive institutions in the new centralized systems.
+The plan will assess potential sources nation.
+Similarly, the nonprofit organization DigitalC has paved the of excess heat that can be captured and transformed into useful way for affordable access to high-speed broadband throughout energy, as well as the potential to integrate renewable energy University Circle and Northeast Ohio.
+This will help the university to create community microgrids that can provide continuous use data analytics and automated technologies to optimize power during outages and enhance resilience in the event of building and plant operation, design and planning. emergencies.
+Recognizing that there cannot be a "one size fits all' strategy, the district energy Campus Master Plan will also provide a framework for deciding which buildings (both existing and new) are better suited as standalone buildings that are not connected to centralized infrastructure.